MoeElBatish/ClassReminder/README.md

 Make sure that you have ClassReminder.py and TextReminder.py in the same folder.
 These are the only two python scrips that are needed to make this run.

+To run this program, you will need to run ClassReminder.py once and once only, unless your schedule changes.
+After that run the TextReminder.py every 24h via Cron (it does it automatically)

 You will need to subscribe to Twilio after your trial is over.
 However the trial lasts quite a bit.
 If you have any suggestions please let me know.